-Creole Translation Vocabulary: We retain key Creole terminology as much as possible to support language development, including addressing any new meanings for familiar words and applying them accurately within any translated text.
+By retaining key Creole terminology as much as possible, we support localized Creole language development, including addressing any new meanings for familiar words and applying them accurately within any translated text.
 Creole translators work diligently to ensure that contents are clear, idiomatically correct,